Kimono: Brief history

-Yamato period to Nara period (300–794 CE)
+Yamato period to Nara period (300–794)

 The first instances of kimono-like garments in Japan were traditional Chinese clothing introduced to Japan via Chinese envoys in the Kofun period (300–538 CE; the first part of the Yamato period), through immigration between the two countries and envoys to the Tang dynasty court leading to Chinese styles of dress, appearance, and culture becoming extremely popular in Japanese court society.
 The Imperial Japanese court quickly adopted Chinese styles of dress and clothing, with evidence of the oldest samples of shibori tie-dyed fabric stored at the Shōsōin Temple being of Chinese origin, due to the limitations of Japan's ability to produce the fabrics at the time.
-As early as the 4th century CE, images of priestess-queens and tribal chiefs in Japan depicted figures wearing clothing similar that of Han dynasty China.
+As early as the 4th century CE, images of priestess-queens and tribal chiefs in Japan depicted figures wearing clothing similar to that of Han dynasty China.

 In 718 CE, the Yoro clothing code was instituted, which stipulated that all robes had to be overlapped at the front with a left-to-right closure, following typical Chinese fashions.
 This convention of wear is still followed today, with a right-to-left closure worn only by the deceased.

 Clothing used by the upper classes was significantly simpler to don and wear than dress from the following Heian period.
 Sleeves, while narrow, were long enough to cover the fingers, since status was associated with covering more of the body.

 Heian period to Azuchi–Momoyama period (794–1600)

 During the Heian period (794–1193 CE), Japan stopped sending envoys to the Chinese dynastic courts.
 This prevented Chinese-imported goods—including clothing—from entering the Imperial Palace.
 This also prevented dissemination to the upper classes, who were the main arbiters of traditional Japanese culture at the time, and the only people allowed to wear such clothing.
 The ensuing cultural vacuum facilitated the development of a Japanese culture independent from Chinese fashions.
 Elements previously lifted from the Tang Dynastic courts developed independently into what is known literally as "national culture" or "kokufū culture" (国風文化, kokufū-bunka).
 The term is used to refer to Heian-period Japanese culture, particularly that of the upper classes.

 Women's clothing in the imperial palace became increasingly stylised in the formal jūnihitoe, with some elements being abandoned by both male and female courtiers, such as the round-necked and tube-sleeved chun ju jacket worn by both genders in the early 7th century.
 Others, such as the wrapped front robes also worn by men and women, were kept.
-Some elements, such as the mo skirt worn by women, continued to in a reduced capacity, worn only to formal occasions; the mо̄ (裳) grew too narrow to wrap all the way around and became a trapezoidal pleated train. (trousers) became longer than the legs and also trailed behind the wearer.
+Some elements, such as the mo skirt worn by women, continued to in a reduced capacity, worn only to formal occasions; the mо̄ (裳) grew too narrow to wrap all the way around and became a trapezoidal pleated train.
+Hakama (trousers) became longer than the legs and also trailed behind the wearer.